How to Become a Legislative Assistant on Parliament Hill

 The Conservative Party of Canada offers a summer internship to full-time students who are returning to school full-time in the fall.
 It runs from May until the end of August.

 The Parliament of Canada also offers a summer internship program which does not discriminate which political party you are placed with.
 More details about the summer program are available as May approaches.
-The listing for summer student opportunities is here.

 - How to Network II